What Is Breast Augmentation?

 In and of themselves, breast implants will not correct breasts that have begun to lose their natural elasticity.
 However, many women who wish to change the size and shape of their breasts combine breast lift surgery, in which the breasts and nipples are raised to more youthful positions, with breast augmentation, in which breast implants are placed to increase the size of the breasts.
 The result is larger, but perkier, breasts.

 What can I do if I am dissatisfied with the appearance of my breasts after augmenation surgery?

 Breast implants, of course, can be removed.
 However, there are also plastic surgeons who perform secondary breast augmentation, correcting the unnatural or otherwise unsatisfactory results of a previous surgery.

 Locate a Cosmetic Surgeon Near You

-If you are considering breast augmentation, familiarize yourself with FAQs about the procedure first.
 The best way to learn more is to speak with a skilled plastic surgeon with experience in breast augmentation surgeries.
 Find a qualified breast implant surgeon in your area by using our directory.